Accolades

 "Now I can tell my children, and my children’s children about my great experience,” claims a 5th grade student at Finely Road Elementary in Rock Hill School District in response to a program on Brazil.

-Dr. W. Earl Walker says of The Humanities Council SC’s grant to the redesign of the Congressional Medal of Honor Museum in Mt.
+Dr. W. Earl Walker says of SC Humanities’s grant to the redesign of the Congressional Medal of Honor Museum in Mt.
 Pleasant: “An outstanding contribution to the public humanities!”

-"Elaine Nichols has a wonderful balance of enthusiasm and poise that draws you into the story she is telling.
+“Elaine Nichols has a wonderful balance of enthusiasm and poise that draws you into the story she is telling.
 Her interaction with the audience was wonderful also!” says Michael Swan, Director of the Aiken County Public Library.
-Elaine Nichols is a part of Speakers Bureau: Humanities Out Loud through which she offers a program on “African-American Storytelling.”
+Elaine Nichols was a longtime member of Speakers Bureau: Humanities Out Loud before she moved to Washington, DC.